apache/accumulo-website/_docs-2/troubleshooting/advanced.md

 - the wal file is the uuid, without an extension

 After the corrupt WAL file has been replaced, the system should automatically recover.
-It may be necessary to restart the Accumulo Manager process as an exponential backup policy is used which could lead to a long wait before Accumulo will try to re-load the WAL file.
+It may be necessary to restart the Accumulo Manager process to reduce the recovery time, because an exponential backup policy is used which could lead to a long wait before Accumulo will try to re-load the WAL file.

 ## Zookeeper Failures